juxt/yada/dev/resources/user-guide.md

 Creating the resource to provide the events to the user-agent is super-easy with yada.

-Instead of specifying a __:body__ entry, we use an __:events__ entry.
+The only thing to do is set the content-type to __text/event-stream__

 <example ref="ServerSentEvents"/>

 The example above showed a contrived example where the events are static.
 More usually, you will specify a function returning a _stream_ of events.

-A stream can be anything that can produce events, such as a lazy sequence, core.async channel or reactive stream.
-In fact, you can use anything that is supported by the underlying manifold library, so check [manifold](https://github.com/ztellman/manifold) for full details.
+A stream can be anything that can produce events, such as a lazy sequence or (usefully) a core.async channel.

 Let's demonstrate this with another example.

 <example ref="ServerSentEventsWithCoreAsyncChannel"/>

 Of course, all the parts of yada you've learned up until now, such as access control, can be added to the resource map.
-Contrast that with web-sockets, where you'd have to design and implement your own bespoke security system.
+(Contrast that with web-sockets, where you'd have to design and implement your own bespoke security system.)

-The only difference between a resource providing a stream of events and a resource providing content is that we specify __:events__ instead of __:body__.

 ## Swagger